-If you are asking yourself “Should I Become a Truck Driver?” there are many things to consider before you take on the challenge of doing your training and getting a license.
+If you are asking yourself “Should I Become a Truck Driver in 2024?” there are many things to consider before you take on the challenge of doing your training and getting a license.

 Before you switch careers you should make sure you are comfortable with the truck driver lifestyle.
 You should know what type of driving career would best suit you.